Xiyuan-Zhu/LU_Potential_Robotics_Version_1/README.txt

 LU_Potential_Robotics
 This README is designed in a way that assumes that the host has installed Docker and has the latest version of f1tenth_gym_ros

-1. Git clone the following .py, .launch, and .csv files from https://github.com/Lu-Potential/LU_Potential_Robotics.git into the subfolder /src/f1tenth_gym_ros-master/scripts of your catkin workspace.
+1. Git clone the LU-Potential_Robotics_Version_1 from https://github.com/Lu-Potential/LU_Potential_Robotics.git
+into the subfolder /src/f1tenth_gym_ros-master/scripts of your catkin workspace.

 2. Make the .py file an executable